 Illinois State Board of Education Guidance Document - July 23, 2020

-Lisle 202 will begin the 2020 school year in fully remote learning to protect the health and safety of our students and staff.
-At this time there will be two options: Remote for All and Lisle Virtual Academy.
+Lisle 202 began the 2020 school year in fully remote learning to protect the health and safety of our students and staff.
+During this time there are two options: Remote for All and Lisle Virtual Academy.

 - Remote Learning - All students participate in Remote Learning.
 Families who plan to return to in-person attendance when it becomes available.

 - Lisle Virtual Academy - For families who do not wish to send their child to school for instruction, even in an eventual return to in-person attendance.

 Lisle Park District EDGE before/after school program for elementary students

 The EDGE Program serves Lisle Park District residents who attend Lisle District 202 schools and operates in correlation with the school district's academic calendar.
 The EDGE AM & PM programs take place when in-person learning is offered and will be located at the Lisle Park District with activities including arts and crafts, homework time, and recreation activities.